Which Consignment Software?

 Consignment software 'integrated' with credit-card processing is not a good choice:

-- You get locked in.
+• You get locked in.
 'What if' you wanted to change card processors later on?
-You're not about to spend another $1,000+ on another consignment software program (and have to learn another program) just so you can make the change.
+You're not about to spend another $1,000+ on another resale software program (and have to learn another program) just so you can make the change.

 The simple solution is to choose a consignment software that doesn't force you to use their recommended processor, that allows you the freedom to select any processor you wish, and allows you to change processors at any time without adverse consequences.